awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClientProtocol.md

 func updateRoom(input: UpdateRoomInput, completion: @escaping (ClientRuntime.SdkResult<UpdateRoomOutputResponse, UpdateRoomOutputError>) -> Void)
 ```

-### updateRoomMembership(input:​completion:​)
+### updateRoomMembership(input:completion:)

-Updates room membership details, such as the member role, for a room in an Amazon Chime
-Enterprise account.
-The member role designates whether the member is a chat room
-administrator or a general chat room member.
-The member role can be updated only for
+Updates room membership details, such as the member role, for a room in an Amazon Chime Enterprise account.
+The member role designates whether the member is a chat room administrator or a general chat room member.
+The member role can be updated only for user IDs.
-user IDs.

 ``` swift
 func updateRoomMembership(input: UpdateRoomMembershipInput, completion: @escaping (ClientRuntime.SdkResult<UpdateRoomMembershipOutputResponse, UpdateRoomMembershipOutputError>) -> Void)
 ```

-### updateSipMediaApplication(input:​completion:​)
+### updateSipMediaApplication(input:completion:)

 Updates the details of the specified SIP media application.